maswang32/soundcam/README.md

 ## Downloading our Dataset

 Simply go to the directory you would like to download the dataset in, and run `./download.sh`.
 The dataset is also available for download [here](https://purl.stanford.edu/xq364hd5023).

+## Loading our Dataset

+An example for loading the Treated Room dataset's Room Impulse Responses is shown in loading_data_examples.ipynb.

 ## Organization